srdc/onfhir/README.md

 ```

 Unit tests may take some time, so you can add **-DskipTests=true** command line parameter
-to the above command to skip the test execution but it is **not recommended**:
+to the above command to skip the test execution, but it is **not recommended**:
 ```
 $ mvn package -DskipTests=true
 ```